woooocoder/woooocoder/README.md

 👀 Interested in front end web-development

 💻 Currently learning 💻
+   - Figma
-   - JavaScript (Node, React and Express)
+   - JavaScript (React, Node and Express)
-   - HTML/CSS (Bootstrap and Semantic UI)
+   - HTML/CSS (Tailwind and Chakra UI)
    - MongoDB
 <!--- 🥼 What I'm Working on 🥼 --->